Laxmikant–Pyarelal: After Laxmikant's death

 After Laxmikant's death, Pyarelal has done some work independently.
 Yet, Pyarelal always used the name 'Laxmikant–Pyarelal' for all the future compositions.
 When the playback singer Kumar Sanu turned music director, he approached Pyarelal to arrange music for him.
 Pyarelal was approached to assist in the music of Farah Khan's Om Shanti Om song "Dhoom Tana".
 In 2009 Pyarelal won the Sachin Dev Burman International Award for Creative Sound and Music at the Pune Film Festival.
 Pyarelal has done a show with Kakas Entertainment called Maestros: A musical Journey of Laxmikant–Pyarelal.

 Style

-Laxmikant–Pyarelal's compositions were characterized by their complexity and depth, often infusing Indian classical music with Western orchestration.
-This fusion created a unique sonic experience that was both novel and timeless, ensuring that their songs stood out in the rapidly evolving music scene.
-Signature works, such as those for the films Bobby (1973) and Amar Akbar Anthony (1977), exemplified their knack for innovation, combining catchy rhythms with melodic richness that appealed to a wide audience.
-Their music not only complemented the narrative of the films but also enhanced the emotional connection of the viewers with the characters and stories.

 Laxmikant–Pyarelal experimented with different genres, such as creating a disco-like sound for the film Karz (1980).
 They also westernized a ghazal for the same film, "Dard-e-dil Dard-e-jigar".
 They were also known for using large orchestras.
 For example, they used around 72 violinists for the song "Chanchal Sheetal Nirmal Komal" from Satyam Shivam Sundaram (1978).